 McKie brought extensive trade and training experience to the table; Howell and Porter also had considerable experience, in addition to degrees in business and engineering, respectively.
 The three began designing NLC’s Electrical Lineworker Program (ELP)—a modernized, student-focused approach to linework training.
 Studying the needs of power companies across the United States, they developed an innovative curriculum designed to graduate the most competitive candidates in the country.
 After two years of research and development, Northwest Lineman College was founded in April 1993, opening its doors to the first ELP class in August that same year.

-The new approach was well received, drawing considerable attention from the industry’s best and brightest.
+The new approach was well received, drawing considerable attention from the industry’s brightest.
 In 1997, Alan Drew—a lineman, engineer, and one of the industry’s foremost experts on linework operations and history—joined ranks.
 Drew contributed immediately, formalizing overall operations of the college, which led to national accreditation in 2000.
-Drew also captured the true spirit of NLC in establishing its mission: to provide The Benchmark Standard of Training®.

 NLC’s pioneering foundation proved to be a hotbed for growth in other areas.
 In 1998, more groundbreaking curriculum was produced by NLC trade professionals; complex topics were explained using simple-to-understand terms and well-illustrated imagery—a luxury the industry was starved for.
 That curriculum would become the basis for NLC’s Power Delivery Programs.
 Hundreds of power companies enrolled thousands of employees in the programs, only to request even more training.
 Before long, NLC was delivering on-site training to thousands of more lineworkers (and other professionals) across the country—even around the world.¹ These efforts were led by alumni Michael Hennesey, who is now Chief Growth Officer of NLC.